A New Torus Generator for AGAMA: Fundamentals

 so for any chosen $\vJ$ and coefficients $S_\vk$, $\vJT$ becomes a function of $\vthetaT$ and then with the toy map $(\vthetaT,\vJT)\leftrightarrow(R,z,\phi,p_R,p_z,p_\phi)$, the ordinary phase space coordinates become functions of $\thetaT$.
 The Marquardt-Levenberg routine \citep[e.g.][]{NumRec} is now used to adjust the $S_\vk$ to minimise the variance in $H(R,z,\phi,p_R,p_z,p_\phi)$ over a regular grid in $\thetaT$.

-\cite{McGJJB90} introduced the use of a generating function (\ref{eq:defS}) and the isochrone HJ map. \cite{KaJJB94:MNRAS} showed that a point transformation was required for orbits with small $J_r$, but the point transformations they used were more complex and less convenient than those used here.
-The torus mapper published by \cite{JJBPJM16} uses a point transformation only when $J_r/J_z$ is small, and interpolation between tori with and without point transformations is problematic.
-This is a significant weakness because much of the power of tori for galaxy modelling derives from the ability to obtain new tori by interpolating between old ones. \cite{Ka95:closed} used harmonic-oscillator HJ maps but to model resonantly trapped orbits rather than untrapped but highly eccentric orbits.
+\cite{McGJJB90} introduced the use of a generating function (\ref{eq:defS}) and the isochrone HJ map. \cite{KaJJB94:MNRAS} showed that a point transformation was required for orbits with small $J_r$.
+The torus mapper published by \cite{JJBPJM16} uses a point transformation only when $J_r/J_z$ is small, and interpolation between tori with and without point transformations is problematic. \cite{Ka95:closed} used harmonic-oscillator HJ maps but to model resonantly trapped orbits rather than untrapped but highly eccentric orbits.
 The reasoning that leads us to use harmonic-oscillator HJ maps for highly eccentric orbits is given in \cite{WrightB}.